Article in Marketing and Growth category.

 Consider Transit: they go even further.
 In addition to writing funny release notes, they also have a prompt at the end of each one, asking for a five-star review.
 It’s less intrusive than a pop-up, and the “beg” is happening in the App Store, which is where people go to leave reviews in the first place.

 This isn’t just a gratuitous beg: Transit’s release notes strategy has generated thousands of five-star reviews.
 It has been one of the reasons Transit has reached the #3 rank for Navigation apps, behind only Google Maps and Waze.

 Conquering app store search doesn’t require viral tricks.
 All you have to do is ask your (happy) users for positive reviews.
 It will boost your ranking in the app store and provide your team with a permanent source of new users.

 Every now and then, a crazy new video, feature, or blog post will catch the internet by storm.
 If you’re lucky, the storm might visit you.
 But it never lasts for long.

 Viral campaigns can bring massive amounts of traffic to your app (or website), nevertheless, it’s crucial that you have the right foundation in place to capture those leads, and re-engage your users if/when they become dormant.

 For those fortunate enough to go viral, the inevitable decline in traffic might seem discouraging — but it oughtn’t be.
 Even when it comes in massive quantities, viral traffic rarely overshadows the sort of traffic you can generate with a good user experience.

-By leveraging your existing users, be it with push notifications, review begs, or myriad other growth strategies, you can find evergreen ways of acquiring (and retaining) users, without having to rely on viral moonshots.
+By leveraging your existing users, be it with push notifications, review begs, or myriad other digital growth strategies, you can find evergreen ways of acquiring (and retaining) users, without having to rely on viral moonshots.
 After all, fame only last for five minutes.
 Your company’s marketing strategy should revolve around the other 525595 minutes in the year.